 - Take 4 – 5 deep breaths immediately.
 The breathing will help you to calm down because when you’re calm, it’ll be difficult for you to be anxious, angry or flooded with emotion.
 Also, the deep breathing helps to connect your mind – body – spirit so that any reactive emotionality experienced by your right brain will be integrated with the opportunity to logically perform what your left brain knows is the appropriate behavioral response to employ.

 - Discernment is necessary: You’ll be more successful as you discern between your voice and the voice of God prompting or instructing you regarding what to do.
 He wants to enlighten and instruct us in the way we are to proceed, which will eventually lead toward a gentle response.
 Also, please remember that God will reveal which path you’re to take toward the Gentle outcome, and remember that you have a choice to determine how you’ll react; a choice that not only empowers you but flips the script toward better outcomes.

-- Apply the “S-T-A-R” method: STOP, THINK about what (God and) you want to say/or do, ACT, then REVIEW, to determine if you accomplished your objective in your encounter with the other person.
+- Apply the “S-T-A-R” Principle: STOP, THINK about what (God and) you want to say/or do, ACT, then REVIEW, to determine if you accomplished your objective in your encounter with the other person.
 If you’re not confident with your response and think a more gentle response is needed, then immediately Stop, Think…

 In closing, Gentle responses are the standard that Jesus would have us to aspire toward and to deliver in our encounters with others.
 This is not a double standard.
 As we saw in the scriptures above, He practices what He preaches and wants to lead us to do the same as this fruit is cultivated in our life.
 Above all, remember that He’s available to help us.